Tim Legrand

 PROFILE

-A/Prof Legrand is Associate Dean (Research Performance) for the Faculty of Arts, Business, Law and Economics (ABLE) at the University of Adelaide, and co-Editor (with Prof. Joanne Wallis) of the Australian Journal of International Affairs.
+Tim Legrand is acting Deputy Dean (Research Performance) for the Faculty of Arts, Business, Law and Economics (ABLE) at the University of Adelaide, and co-editor (with Prof. Joanne Wallis) of the Australian Journal of International Affairs.

-A/Professor Legrand's research is concerned with national and international dimensions of global security decision–making, particularly in transnational networks and institutions.
-His work traverses a range of security themes, principally in global blacklisting and sanctions, digital security, terrorism, political violence and political exclusion.
-This research is oriented around a cross-pollination of public administration (law, sociology and public policy) literatures and International Relations (critical security studies, global governance) perspectives to navigate the complex terrain of security in domestic and international spaces.
+Tim's research is concerned with national and international dimensions of global security, focusing on global blacklisting and sanctions, digital security, terrorism, political violence and political exclusion.
+This research is oriented across public administration (law, sociology and public policy) literatures and International Relations (critical security studies, global governance) perspectives.

 Beyond academia: